charlierdm/CV/README.md

 ### Adaptability

 My journey up until now has been a case of adapting from one environment to another.
-I spent the past 2 years within in a small community of expat teachers that became like family whilst living in South Korea.
+I spent the past 2 years within a small community of expat teachers that became like family whilst living in South Korea.
 This experience has left me feeling capable of adapting to anything and being able to thrive.

 * I managed to use both my emotional intelligence and interpersonal skills to integrate into another culture and teach individuals of various ages and abilities.
 The result of this was seeing students that started with no English speaking/reading skills at all developing the skills to say basic phrases and expressions.

 ### Meaningful Communication

 I have a background in Journalism and Teaching, naturally communication has been a vital part of both.
 I am always practicing good, attentive listening and feel this is key for working with others.
-Marshall B. Rosenbergs book ‘Nonviolent Communication’ is a big influence on my approach to teamwork as I value creating a space for others to be heard and listened to as well as expressing myself with as much clarity as possible.
+Marshall B. Rosenberg's book ‘Nonviolent Communication’ is a big influence on my approach to teamwork as I value creating a space for others to be heard and listened to as well as expressing myself with as much clarity as possible.

 * I made sure that during each standup on our group project at Makers Academy, that we held an emotional check in - to create a space where each team member can speak openly about how they are thinking or feeling.
 Building understanding of how the team was managing the project and difficulties of learning a new framework helped determine what tasks we would each focus on for the day.